RyelBanfield/weather-app/README.md

 [Click here to view live demo](https://ryelbanfield.github.io/weather-app/)

-A weather app.

-This web app was built using JavaScript and allow users to get weather information.
+### This web app was built using JavaScript and allow users to get weather information.

 ![screenshot](./Screenshot.png)